MaximumADHD/sm64-roblox/README.md

  - HUD graphics
  - Skybox
  - Shadow rendering (plain simple to do it)
- - That weird SM64 lighting rendering (recreation isn't the best, for how it looks in sm64 see [kaze video clip](https://youtu.be/BxnaZscU6zk?t=242))
+ - That weird SM64 lighting rendering (recreation isn't the best)

 # Original